Frederick W. Horn: Early life and career

 Horn was born in Linum, in the Province of Brandenburg, in the Kingdom of Prussia.
 He was educated in Berlin, at the Gymnasium of the Gray Friar, but did not graduate, and entered the military service of Prussia.

 He emigrated to the United States in 1836, first residing in New York state, then making his way west in 1837.
 He made his residence in Michigan but traveled extensively through Illinois, Iowa, Missouri, and finally Wisconsin.
 He arrived in Milwaukee, in the Wisconsin Territory, in 1840 and, in 1841, settled in Mequon, in what was then Washington County.
 He resided here until his final move, to the neighboring community of Cedarburg, in 1847.
 He practiced law in Cedarburg and served as Mayor.
-He was editor of the Cedarburg Weekly News.
+He also served on the Ozaukee County Board of Supervisors and was editor of the Cedarburg Weekly News.

 In 1842 Horn entered his first public office when James Duane Doty, Governor of the Wisconsin Territory, appointed him Justice of the Peace for Washington County.
+He also served as postmaster for Mequon, while he was residing there, and was Register of Deeds for the county in 1846 and 1847.